ryandperry/Alternate-Career-Planner/README.md

 ```
 This should open a new browser window of Alternate Career Planner.
 This instance of ACP is running locally on your machine.
 If a browser window does not immediately appear, open a browser and visit `http://localhost:3000`.

+### Usage

+After running a local instance of Alternate Career Planner using the above instructions, users will be presented with instructions to upload a file or take an interest quiz.
+After completing an interest quiz, a suggested major will be presented alongside a list of all majors and their descriptions.

 ## Technologies Used